National Defense Commission (North Korea)

-The National Defense Commission of the Democratic People's Republic of Korea (NDC) was the highest state institution for military and national defense leadership in North Korea, which also served as the highest governing institution of the country from 1998 until 2016 when it was replaced by the State Affairs Commission.
+The National Defense Commission of the Democratic People's Republic of Korea (NDC) was the highest state institution for military and national defense leadership in North Korea.
+It served as the highest governing institution of the country from 1998 until 2016 when it was replaced by the State Affairs Commission.

+The National Defense Commission was established in 1972 as a body subordinate to the Central People's Committee, which was the highest state institution for policymaking in North Korea.
+It was separated from the Central People's Committee in 1992, and was designated as the supreme military leadership institution of state power.
+The Central People's Committee was dissolved in 1998, leaving the NDC to become the highest governing institution in North Korea.
+In 2009, the commission was further designated as the supreme national defense leadership institution of state power.

+The consisted of a chairman, first vice chairman, vice chairmen and members.
+The chairman was the highest official in North Korea, and the office was always held by the supreme leader.
+The NDC was disestablished in 2016 under the leadership of Kim Jong Un, being replaced by the State Affairs Commission, with the NDC to be convened only during times of war.

 History

 The National Defense Commission started as the National Defense Commission of the Central People's Committee of the Democratic People's Republic of Korea, which was created on 27 December 1972 by the 1972 Constitution as one of the commissions that were subordinate to the Central People's Committee.

 The commission was separated from the Central People's Committee on 9 April 1992 through an amendment of the 1972 Constitution, and became the National Defense Commission of the Democratic People's Republic of Korea.
 It was also designated as the "supreme military leadership institution of state power."

 The Central People's Committee was dissolved and replaced by the Cabinet at the first session of the 10th Supreme People's Assembly on 5 September 1998, leaving the National Defense Commission to become the highest governing institution in North Korea that same day through an amendment of the 1972 Constitution that abolished the office of President of North Korea.
 It was designated as the "supreme military leadership and overall national defense management institution of state power."
 Since an amendment of the 1972 Constitution on 9 April 2009, the National Defense Commission was designated as the "supreme national defense leadership institution of state power."

 The National Defense Commission continued to be the highest leadership body in North Korea until 29 June 2016 when an amendment to the 1972 Constitution created the State Affairs Commission of the Democratic People's Republic of Korea, which was designated as the new highest leadership body in the country, with the National Defense Commission being disbanded to be convened only during times of war.